 The Psychiatric Urgent Care (PUC) is a walk-in clinic at our Charleston facility for those in psychiatric crisis, open seven days a week, 8am-6 pm, with a weekend component funded by a Duke Endowment grant through Roper St. Francis Hospital.
 Psychiatric Urgent Care diverts people from emergency departments when clinically appropriate, treats those not traditionally treated by CDMHC, and provides assessments, referrals, psychiatric medical services, nursing services, and short-term therapy.

-We serve Fetter Clinic in Summerville and Charleston to collaborate and provide community based mental health services and follow up for clients identified by Fetter Clinic to require the services of both agencies.
+We serve Fetter Clinic in Summerville and Charleston to collaborate and provide community based mental health services and follow up for patients identified by Fetter Clinic to require the services of both agencies.

 Mental Health Court